jpsikorra/k8s-hetzner-test/README.md

-# Run Kubernetes in the Hetzner Cloud (WIP)
+# Run Kubernetes in the Hetzner Cloud
-Creates a six node kubernetes cluster in a private network in the Hetzner cloud.
+Creates a six node kubernetes cluster in a private network in the Hetzner cloud for fun.

 Remember, some costs will occur when using the Hetzner Cloud.